This is a real question. And I really do not have an answer.

 But I wonder if it was raised enough?
 As I look at Digital China and the multitude of activities that drive and support it, this has become a real question for me.
 Now, it certainly could be that this has been thought through, and I just missed it (that happens a lot), but let me give just one example why I am uncertain.

 As we all know, Huawei is not simply a 5G firm.
-It has a remarkably long list of product lines, and these product lines support technical ecosystems made up of many Chinese and non-Chinese technologies.
+It has a remarkably long list of product lines, and these product lines support digital ecosystems made up of many PRC and non-PRC technologies.

 For instance, Huawei just signed a strategic cooperation agreement with Yantai Huadong Electronic S&T Corporation to expand their work together into Smart Ports.
 Yantai Huadong manages a large portfolio of Smart Port projects in China, has a growing international business, and wants to expand more.
 I’m sure the technical muscle behind Huawei can help a lot with that (and not just 5G).